joshbrew/device-decoder/README.md

 #### BLE_CUSTOM (under `device-decoder.third_party`)
 - `muse`: Integrates with the [muse-js](https://github.com/urish/muse-js) library.
 - `ganglion`: Modifies the [ganglion-ble](https://github.com/neurosity/ganglion-ble/tree/master/src) library.
+Note, this was broken last time it was tried, but I don't own a ganglion.

 Other ideas would be creating media stream drivers to run processes on threads e.g. for audio and video.